Research

 Research project led by Cécile Le Gal Fontés

-3. HPST Law of July 21, 2009, 2012-2015 Regional Health Pact; Law No. 2016-41 of January 26, 2016 on the modernization of our healthcare system, various LFSS (Social Security Financing Laws), including LFSS 2018, allowing for experimentation with CPTS (Community Healthcare Networks) financing, Health Plan 2022, etc.
+3. HPST Act of July 21, 2009, 2012–2015 Health Territory Pact; Law No. 2016-41 of January 26, 2016, on the modernization of our healthcare system; various Social Security Financing Laws (LFSS), including the 2018 LFSS, which allows for piloting the financing of CPTS; Health Plan 2022…

-4. Shared medical records.
+4. Shared medical record.

-5. Pharmaceutical records.
+5. Pharmaceutical record.